pjvds/go-cqrs/README.md

 ## Event sourcing

-Eventing sourcing ensures that all changes to the application state are stored as a sequence of events.
+sourcing sourcing ensures that all changes to the application state are stored as a sequence of events.
 Not just can we query these events, we can also use these events to reconstruct past and current state.